leandroLupano/leandroLupano/README.md

 <p align="left">
 I am a Full Stack Developer extremely passionate and motivated about software technology.
 <br>
-I have experience developing Backend RESTful APIs using Java and Spring Boot within a microservice architecture that includes Docker, Kubernetes, Tanzu, and MongoDB.
+I have experience designing and implementing scalable solutions, focusing on REST APIs and microservice architecture.
+I specialize in using technologies such as Java, Spring Boot, Docker, Kubernetes, Kafka, and CI/CD pipelines, working within Agile methodologies.
-Moreover, I have expertise in projects involving Node.js and Express.
+Additionally, I have contributed to projects involving Node.js, Express, Python, and Groovy.
-On the Frontend, I have worked on developing interactive websites with JavaScript and TypeScript, along with React, Redux, HTML, CSS, and Sass.
+On the Frontend, I have developed interactive and responsive websites using JavaScript and TypeScript, along with React, Redux, HTML, CSS, and Sass.
 <br>
-Additionally, I have a degree in mechanical engineering and have worked in different fields which has allowed me to develop skills such as analytical thinking and problem-solving, that complement my profile as a developer.
+Besides that, my background in mechanical engineering and diverse work experience has equipped me with analytical thinking and problem-solving skills, which complement my professional profile.
 <br>
 Welcome to my GitHub, where you can find some of my repositories.
 </p>